ClusterHQ/flocker/docs/tutorial/exposing-ports.rst

    > db.records.find({})
    { "_id" : ObjectId("53c958e8e571d2046d9b9df9"), "flocker" : "tested" }

-Since the node is transparently accessible from both nodes you can configure a DNS record that points at both IPs and access the application regardless of its location.
+Since the application is transparently accessible from both nodes you can configure a DNS record that points at both IPs and access the application regardless of its location.
 See :doc:`../routing/index` for more details.